 To start, you need to choose a moisturizer that’s right for your skin type.
 If you have oily skin, try using a gel or oil-free lotion instead of regular moisturizers.
 These types of products are less likely to clog pores and cause breakouts, which is especially helpful if you’re prone to acne.

 Moisturizers are not just for dry skin—they can be beneficial for all skin types!
 They contain humectants that help draw water into your skin cells, as well as emollients (like glycerin) that seal moisture in without clogging pores like some other ingredients in many formulations, may do (think alcohol).
 Moisturizers should be applied in the morning and evening after cleansing but before sunscreen application—this way they lock in hydration while keeping harmful UV rays out of reach!

 Remember to drink water.
+If the water that you are using to drink or wash your face is full of harmful contaminants it will still cause your skin to break, or produce sebum.
+On such occasions, use a ro water filter to get purified water that will help you with excess oil and less clogged pores or acne.
 It’s no secret that drinking plenty of water is one of the most effective ways to combat oily skin, but it can be difficult to remember to do so.
 To make sure you’re getting enough hydration, try keeping a water bottle with you at all times and make it a point to sip from it whenever you feel thirsty or hungry (you need more fluids when you are stressed or in the sun).
 If this seems like too much responsibility for your memory, set alarms on your phone or computer reminding you every hour or so to drink up!

 Apply a clay mask

 Clay masks are great for oily skin because they help to reduce oil levels and fight acne.
 Clay masks are also good for exfoliation and moisturizing, which makes them perfect for those with oily skin to use on their face.